 - The Made in Ohio Festival takes over Hale Farm on Labor Day weekend, with local Ohio artisans featuring jewelry, pottery, quilts, and more.
 Local restaurants will also be on-site.

-- Now in its 59th year, Portsmouth River Days is the longest-running festival in Ohio.
-Enjoy four full days of live music, food, boat races, and family-friendly activities.
+- Now in its 60th year, Portsmouth River Days is the longest-running festival in Ohio.
+Enjoy three full days of live music, food, boat races, and family-friendly activities.

 - Say goodbye to summer at the Stow Summer Sunset Blast.
 Enjoy food, craft beer, music, and entertainment that includes a petting zoo, inflatable rides, axe throwing, face painting, and more!

-- The Champaign County Balloon Fest kicks off on September 9th at historic Grimes Field in Urbana.
-Watch as dozens of hot air balloons take to the sky during this two-day festival that also includes wing eating and pizza eating contests.
+- The 5th Annual Champaign County Balloon Fest kicks off on September 8th at historic Grimes Field in Urbana.
+Watch as dozens of hot air balloons take to the sky during this two-day festival that also includes wing-eating and pizza-eating contests.

 - In suburban Cleveland, Parma is home to German Central’s Oktoberfest, a 50-year tradition of German culture.
 Music, food, and drink are the highlights of this Ohio fall festival.

-- Celebrate the Appalachian heritage of Southeast Ohio at the Ohio Hill Country Festival in Wellston.
+- Celebrate the Appalachian heritage of Southeast Ohio at the 50th anniversary of the Ohio Hill Country Festival in Wellston.
 Events include the Miner’s Olympics, parades, free entertainment, carnival rides, games, and food.

-- The 18th Annual Toledo Lighthouse Festival is held September 10th and 11th at Maumee Bay State Park and funds raised help support the historic lighthouse.
+- The 19th Annual Toledo Lighthouse Festival is held September 9th and 10th at Maumee Bay State Park and funds raised help support the historic lighthouse.
 The festival features arts, crafts, boat rides, children’s activities, and a silent auction.